smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

    npx hardhat
    ```

-1. Remove the `Lock.sol` contract, which Hardhat creates by default.
-This contract is not necessary for this tutorial.
+1. Remove the `Lock.sol` contract that Hardhat creates by default.
+This contract is not necessary to compile it for this tutorial.

    ```shell
    rm ./contracts/Lock.sol